Brett Kimberlin: Dan Quayle marijuana allegations

 In November 1988, while Kimberlin was in federal prison, National Public Radio reporter Nina Totenberg reported that Kimberlin claimed to have sold marijuana to Republican vice presidential candidate Dan Quayle while Quayle was in law school in Indianapolis.
-Kimberlin was put in administrative detention on three separate occasions when he had planned to hold press conferences regarding his claims, leaving him unable to speak to reporters until the week after the election.
+Kimberlin was put in administrative detention on three occasions when he had planned to hold press conferences regarding his claims, leaving him unable to speak to reporters until the week after the election.
 Kimberlin's claims received renewed attention prior to the 1992 election, when Quayle was running for re-election.
 During this time, Kimberlin proclaimed his innocence with regard to the Speedway bombings and blamed his late younger brother, Scott, for the presence of the evidence that linked him to them.

 After Kimberlin's parole the next year, he signed a contract with New Yorker staff writer Mark Singer, who had written a positive profile of Kimberlin in 1992, to publish a book about his claims regarding both his conviction and his relationship with Quayle.
 However, Singer "decided that [he] had been lied to repeatedly by Kimberlin."
 Singer concluded that Kimberlin “was not telling the truth about Quayle.”
 In print, Singer said he believed Kimberlin had known someone who had claimed to sell marijuana to Quayle and had then appropriated the story as his own.